PaddlePaddle/docs/docs/guides/training_en.md

 ### 3.2 Evaluation with basic API

-Evaluation with basic API，corresponding to Model.evaluate.
+Evaluate with basic API，corresponding to Model.evaluate.

 ```python